 High Desert Mavericks

-The Mavericks were born when the Riverside Red Wave moved even further inland from the Inland Empire to the high-altitude Mojave Desert.
+The Mavericks were born when the Riverside Red Wave moved even further inland from the Inland Empire to the high-altitude Mojave Desert, where a new stadium had been built in the city of Adelanto.
+They chose a regional place name, as High Desert is an informal nickname for the greater Mojave area.
 With few red waves in the High Desert, the team was obliged to take on a new moniker.
 Along with the new name came an M-with-a-cowboy hat logo featuring tiny baseball-shaped studs ringing the perimeter of the Stetson.
 Team colors were red, white, and black, and would remain as such through the team’s entire existence.

 Right out out of the chute, the Mavericks had a couple of insurmountable challenges to contend with.
 First and foremost, the high altitude of Adelanto favored hitters so much that both hitting and pitching stats from High Desert were effectively useless.
 On the team vitality side, reports indicate that the ballpark’s location was remote and separated from population centers.
 The surrounding countryside was vast and barren, and the ballpark was tucked in among ranches and industrial facilities.
 Though initial interest was strong, the honeymoon phase was over after a few years.

 Well before the Rangers came to town, the Mavericks’ stadium lease with the city of Adelanto was making headlines due to its tremendous civic burden.
 This situation, especially when considered alongside High Desert’s perennially paltry attendance (in the Cali League, better than only the flamed-out Bakersfield Blaze) spelled the end of the line.
 Another clue was the Rangers’ affiliation.
 With Texas publicly planning to own an affiliate at the High-A level and put them in Kinston, North Carolina, it was easy to see how the Rangers viewed their time with the Mavericks as merely a stopgap.
 Indeed, it was announced during the 2016 season that the High Desert Mavericks (as well as the Blaze) would be contracted from the California League following the season.
 In a concurrent move, two new teams would added to the Carolina League as expansion clubs.
-One of these new teams would be owned by the Rangers and operate in Kinston, where they are now known as the Down East Wood Ducks.
+One of these new teams would be owned by the Rangers and operate in Kinston, North Carolina where they are now known as the Down East Wood Ducks.